Wubuntu88/CarND-Traffic-Sign-Classifier-Project/writeup_submission.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 I used an Adam Optimizer to train the model.
 It was used in the LeNet model so I kept it.
 It is supposedly more sophisticated than plain SGD.
-I figured that if the LeNet model used it, it would be a good optimizer.
+I thought that if the LeNet model used it, it would be a good optimizer.

 The batch size I chose was 128.
 For some reason, when I chose a larger batch size, my performance went down.
 I'm not sure why, and I feel like that should not happen.